joyfulcraftsmen/JC.Tools/why-use-jc-unit.md

-# Why use JC.Unit and when to use it?
+# Why Use JC.Unit and When to Use it?
 <!-- https://www.mongodb.com/why-use-mongodb -->

-## Why should I test data?
+## Why Should I Test Data?

 The answer is simple: **You will significantly INCREASE TRUST into your data.**